Thorn forking, weak normality, and theories with selectors

 \section{Weak normality}

 As in Chapter 4 of \cite{Pillay-book} we call a definable (with parameters) set $X$ {\em weakly normal} if $X$ is nonempty, and for any $a\in X$ there are only finitely many $Aut({\bar M})$ conjugates of $X$ which contain $a$.
 When $X$ is already defined over $acl(\emptyset)$ this condition trivially holds.
-If $e$ is the (or a) canonical parameter for $X$ then weak normality of $X$ means that for all $a\in X$, $e\in acl(a)$.
+Consider a canonical parameter $e$ for the set $X_{e}:=X$.
+Weak normality is equivalent to saying that for every $e'$ sharing with $e$ its type over the empty set, and for every $a\in X_{e'}$ (the shift of $X_e$) we have that $e'\in acl(a)$.
 The condition that $X$ is not over $acl(\emptyset)$ means that $e\notin acl(\emptyset)$.

-We can relativise weak normality to any (small) set $A$ of parameters: $X$ is {\em weakly normal relative to $A$} if $X$ is weakly normal in the expansion of ${\bar M}$ by adding constants for elements of $A$, namely $e\in acl(A,a)$ for any $a\in X$.
-And the ``nontriviality condition", over $A$, means that $e\notin acl(A)$.
-By compactness we obtain the following characterization of weak normality related to the notion of $k$-dividing.
+We can relativise weak normality to any (small) set $A$ of parameters: $X$ is {\em weakly normal relative to $A$} if $X$ is weakly normal in the expansion of ${\bar M}$ by adding constants for elements of $A$.
+This corresponds to saying that for every $e'\equiv_A e$ and every $a\in X_{e'}$ it must be that $e'\in acl(A,a)$.
+The ``nontriviality condition", over $A$, means that $e\notin acl(A)$.
+By compactness we obtain the following characterization of weak normality.